 Heretic vs Abliterated: Compare Uncensored LLM Methods

-Heretic vs abliterated compares two weight-level ways to remove refusal behavior from open-weight models available in Private LLM.
-Abliteration projects out a refusal direction; Heretic automates and tunes that intervention.
-When a Heretic checkpoint publishes lower KL divergence at a similar refusal rate, it can preserve more of the base model's behavior.
+Heretic vs abliterated is two ways of doing the same surgery.
+Abliteration projects out a refusal direction by hand.
+Heretic automates that, then tunes it per layer.
+A Heretic checkpoint that publishes lower KL divergence at a similar refusal rate kept more of the base model intact.

 Abliteration, introduced by Arditi et al. in 2024 and popularized by Maxime Labonne, projects a single "refusal direction" out of model weights.
 Heretic, released by Philipp Emanuel Weidmann in late 2025, generalizes that technique with per-layer tuning and a TPE optimizer that co-minimizes refusals and KL divergence.
-This post covers what each method actually does, which Heretic and Abliterated checkpoints Private LLM ships, and which one to run on iPhone, iPad, and Mac.
+This post covers what each method does, which Heretic and Abliterated checkpoints Private LLM ships, and which one to load first on your iPhone, iPad, or Mac.

 Key Takeaways